 Heidi’s research interest lies in exploring how the human central nervous system adapts to its environment, a process known as neural plasticity.
 Her current line of research explores these central neural effects of chiropractic care and its impact on human function and quality of life.

 Dr Imran Khan NiaziDirector Centre for Chiropractic Research, Dean of Innovation & Technology

 Imran’s main research interests focus on the impact of chiropractic care on brain function and brain computer interfaces.
 In his current role at the Centre for Chiropractic Research, he is investigating the effects of chiropractic care on the central nervous system using EEG and EMG.

 Samran is a PhD student at Aalborg University and a Research Associate at the Centre for Chiropractic Research.
 His research focuses on the effects of chiropractic care on the brain activity of different patient populations, using electroencephalography (EEG) and brain source localisation techniques.

-Tanja is the Research Operations Manager, a practicing chiropractor and a researcher.
+Tanja is a practicing chiropractor and researcher.
 Her research focuses on quality of life and outcome measurement research.
-Tanja will soon be enrolling into a PhD programme to further her studies which will be based on investigating the effects of chiropractic care on quality of life.
+She is currently undertaking her PhD with Auckland University of Technology (AUT) with a research focus on chiropractic professional identity and effects of chiropractic care on quality of life.